udontur/turix/README.md

 -[ ] Make modules
 -[ ] Rice home.nix

+# Notes
-The username is "udontur" and the hostname is "nixos"
+The username is "udontur" and the hostname is "nixos" (yes, used in some absolute paths) the hardware-configuration.nix is quoted in absolute paths